Bumble: User verification

 Originally, Bumble users were required to log in via Facebook when signing up.
-In April 2018, Bumble added an option to sign up using only a phone number, following the Facebook–Cambridge Analytica data scandal.
+Following the Facebook–Cambridge Analytica data scandal, Bumble added an option to sign up using only a phone number.
 For users who sign up with Facebook, information from their account is used to build a profile with photos and basic information, including the user's college and job.

 Bumble launched a photo verification tool in September 2016 to ensure that users of the app were the same people in their profile pictures.
 To be verified, users are asked to submit a selfie of them performing a specific pose; the picture is reviewed by a real person who ensures the user is the person in the profile pictures.
 Bumble was the first dating app to include photo verification in the US.
 In 2025, the app also included an option to become ID-verified.

 Filters

 In 2020, Bumble announced a temporary feature that allowed users to expand their distance filters to match with anyone in the same country.
 Previously, the app only allowed people to connect within a 100 mile range.
 Daters could also add a "virtual dating" badge to their profile to indicate that they are willing to date over video calls.

 On January 15, 2021, Bumble temporarily suspended the option to filter matches by political preference to "prevent misuse".
 The move came after several women allegedly used Bumble to gather information from people involved in the January 6 United States Capitol attack, and then forwarded that information to the FBI.
 Bumble was criticized by many of its users for being perceived to "protect terrorists" by suspending the filter.
 Bumble announced that it would be reinstating the option to filter by political preferences later that day.